Iryan Fandi: Loan to Young Lions

 While serving his national service, Iryan was loaned to Young Lions.
 Iryan was named on the match-day squad for the first time and made his debut as a substitute in a Singapore Cup tie against Tampines Rovers on 16 March 2025.
 He was brought on in the 75th minute to replace Andrew Aw.

 International career

-Iryan was called up to the under-19 for the March 2024 centralised training.
-Iryan was called up to the under-20 in August 2024 for the 2025 AFC U-20 Asian Cup qualification.
-He made his debut in a 0–3 lost against Qatar on September 25, 2024.
+Iryan was called up to the Singapore U19 squad for the March 2024 centralised training camp.
+Iryan was also called up to the Singapore U20 squad in August 2024 for the 2025 AFC U-20 Asian Cup qualification.
+He made his debut in a 3–0 lost against Qatar on 25 September 2024.

+On 29 November 2025, Iryan was called up to the Singapore U22 side for the 2025 SEA Games.

 Style of play

 Iryan plays as a left-footed centre-back, noted for his physicality, commitment, speed and, robustness.
 Cited by Robert Eziakor, head coach of the Hougang under-17 team, Iryan was compared to Singapore national team captain Hariss Harun with such physicality in the region.
 His father, Fandi Ahmad mentioned fearlessness was what sets Iryan apart from his brothers.
 Iryan is not afraid to get stuck in, fly into tackles and win headers.